RotimiBabalola/bc-/README.md

 - **Contacto** is a node.js powered console application for managing contacts.
 - It has the following features:
-  - Adding a contact
+  - Adding a contact.
-  - Searching for a contact
+  - Searching for a contact.
-  - View all stored contacts
+  - View all stored contacts.
-  - Delete a contact
+  - Delete a contact.
-  - Send an SMS to people in contacts
+  - Send an SMS to a person in your contacts.

 ## Dependencies